HomeNotaryGuidesWhat Is a Notary Acknowledgement

 • Prevents Document Fraud: By attaching the notary's signature, seal, and official journal entry, the process creates an indisputable record of the signing event, significantly deterring the possibility of forgery or back-dating the document.

-Documents That Require Notary Acknowledgment
+Documents That Require Notary Acknowledgement

 • Power of Attorney: The execution of a Power of Attorney (POA), which grants a third party legal authority, must be acknowledged by the principal (the person granting power) to prove their intent.

-How to Get a Notary Acknowledgment?
+How to Get a Notary Acknowledgement?

 • Step 2: Appear Before a Notary: The signer must personally appear before a licensed Notary Public.
 The duties of a notary public mandate this physical presence for verification.